by Calculated Risk on 8/11/2014 08:01:00 PM

 • At 7:30 AM ET, the NFIB Small Business Optimism Index for July.

-• At 10:00 AM, Job Openings and Labor Turnover Survey for February from the BLS.
-Job openings increased in January to 4.998 million from 4.877 million in December.
-The number of job openings were up 28% year-over-year, and Quits were up 17% year-over-year.
+• At 10:00 AM, the Job Openings and Labor Turnover Survey for June from the BLS.
+In May, the number of job openings (yellow) were up 19% year-over-year compared to May 2013, and Quits were up 15% year-over-year.

 • At 2:00 PM, the Monthly Treasury Budget Statement for July.
 Note: The CBO's estimate is the deficit through July in fiscal 2014 was $462 billion, compared to $607 billion for the same period in fiscal 2013.